kwiskia/resume/README.md

 # Resume

-This is my resume in LaTeX.
+This is my resume in LaTeX, based off the work of [Eric Fritz](https://github.com/efritz).
 Feel free to modify the .tex file to create your own resume.
 XeLaTeX and fontspec are required.

 ## License